prayasha-nanda/CrimsonPathfinder3D/README.md

 4. Click "Solve Maze" to see the A* algorithm in action and reveal the path.
 5. Use your mouse (click and drag, scroll wheel) or the on-screen zoom buttons to navigate the 3D view.

-## Technologies Used
-* HTML5: Structure of the web page.
-* Tailwind CSS: Styling and responsive layout.
-* JavaScript: Core logic for maze generation, A* algorithm, and Three.js integration.
-* Three.js: 3D rendering library.
-* OrbitControls.js: Three.js extension for interactive camera controls.
 ---
 ## Contact
 Developed by Prayasha Nanda and Janavee V, team Golden Ratio.
 Feel free to reach out!